CompNet/CharNetReview/index.md

 # Contact
-Please, contact me if you detect an article missing from the above list:
+Please, contact me if you detect an error or an article missing from the above list:

 Vincent Labatut <[vincent.labatut@univ-avignon.fr](mailto:vincent.labatut@univ-avignon.fr)>